2sk21/LayoutCompiler/README.md

 # LayoutCompiler
-Create XML configuration file for JMRI from plain text files - to make it easier to manag
+Create XML configuration file for JMRI from plain text files - to make it easier to manage large layouts that use JMRI.